Sarani1612/truebrew/README.md

 These instructions and more info can be found at [this GitHub Help Page](https://help.github.com/en/github/creating-cloning-and-archiving-repositories/cloning-a-repository).

 ## Credits

+### Code:
+- [This article by Vitor Freitas](https://simpleisbetterthancomplex.com/tutorial/2016/07/22/how-to-extend-django-user-model.html#onetoone) was used to help me extend the User model

 ### Content and Media
 - The texts about the different kinds of tea were adapted from [Republic of Tea](https://www.republicoftea.com/)